cjc626590597/Informatics-Portfolio/README.md

 Choose phone parameters via drop down box and click 'Search' button.

 *After click the 'Search' button, you may need to wait for a very long time if there is not excel with training data in your local directory.
-Because the program will retrieve training data from database to create a excel file to speed up the next decision tree building process.
+Because the program will retrieve training data from database to build the decision tree.